-Enregistré par le Royaume-Uni de Grande-Bretagne et d'Irlande du Nord le 2 août 1951.
+Enregistré par le Royaume-Uni de Grande-Bretagne et d'Irlande du Nord le 7 avril 1952.

-No. 1351.
-AGREEMENT1 BETWEEN THE GOVERNMENT OF THE UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND AND THE GOVERNMENT OF THE UNITED STATES OF AMERICA FOR THE ESTABLISHMENT IN THE BAHAMA ISLANDS OF A LONG-RANGE PROVING GROUND FOR GUIDED MISSILES.
-SIGNED AT WASHINGTON, ON 21 JULY 1950
+AGREEMENT1 BETWEEN THE GOVERNMENT No. 1697.
+OF THE UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND AND THE GOVERNMENT OF THE UNITED STATES OF AMERICA CONCERNING THE EXTENSION OF THE BAHAMAS LONG RANGE PROVING GROUND BYTHE ESTABLISHMENT OF ADDITIONAL SITES IN THE TURKS AND CAICOS ISLANDS.
+SIGNED AT WASHINGTON, ON UARY 1952

-The Government of the United Kingdom of Great Britain and Northern Ireland, with the concurrence of the Government of the Bahama Islands, and the Government of the United States of America,
+The Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the United States of America,

-Considering that it is the intention of the Government of the United States of America to establish a Long-Range Proving Ground consisting of a Main Base and Launching Area which shall be in the vicinity of Cape Canaveral, Florida, United States of America, and of a Flight Testing Range, as defined in this Agreement, which shall extend to the south-east from the Launching Area through the Bahama Islands and the waters adjacent thereto,
+Taking into account the Agreement signed at Washington on 21st July, 1950,2 between the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the United States of America, with the concurrence of the Government of the Bahama Islands, concerning a Long Range Proving Ground for guided missiles to be known as The Bahamas Long Range Proving Ground, consisting of a Main Base and Launching Area in the vicinity of Cape Canaveral, Florida, United States of America, and of a Flight Testing Range, extending to the south-east from the Launching Area through the Bahama Islands and the waters adjacent thereto,

-Having decided that the said Proving Ground should be used by the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the United States of America for testing the flight of guided missiles and associated equipment and for training with such missiles and equipment, and
+Reaffirming their decision that the said Proving Ground should be used by the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the United States of America for testing the flight of guided missiles and associated equipment and for training with such missiles and equipment,

-Desiring that this Agreement shall be fulfilled in a spirit of good neighbourliness between the Governments concerned, and that details of its practical application shall be arranged by friendly co-operation,
+Desiring that the limits of the said Proving Ground should be extended to include the territory of the Turks and Caicos Islands and the waters adjacent thereto; and that the provisions set forth below for that purpose should be fulfilled in a spirit of good neighbourliness between the Governments concerned, and that details of their practical application should be arranged by friendly co-operation,

-Have agreed as follows:
+Have agreed as follows:-